Georg zu Münster

 Count Georg Ludwig Friedrich Wilhelm zu Münster (Georg Graf zu Münster; 17 February 1776 – 23 December 1844) was a German paleontologist.

 Biography

-Münster was born on 17 February 1776, in Langelage near Osnabrück.
-In 1800, he became a Prussian official in the principalities of Brandenburg-Ansbach and Brandenburg-Bayreuth.
-He formed a famous collection of fossils, which was ultimately secured by the Bavarian state, and formed the nucleus of the palaeontological museum at Munich.
+Münster was born on 17 February 1776 in Langelage, near Osnabrück.
+In 1800, he reportedly became a Prussian official in the principalities of Brandenburg-Ansbach and Brandenburg-Bayreuth.
+He assembled a renowned fossil collection, which was eventually acquired by the Bavarian state and became the foundation of the palaeontological museum in Munich.

 Münster assisted Georg August Goldfuss in writing his great work, Petrefacta Germaniae.

-Louis Agassiz and Georges Cuvier visited him at Bayreuth, where he donated them part of his collection.
+Louis Agassiz and Georges Cuvier are said to have visited him at Bayreuth, where he reportedly donated part of his collection to them.
 He died in Bayreuth on 23 December 1844.

-The Graf-Münster-Gymnasium in Bayreuth was named after him.
+The Graf-Münster-Gymnasium in Bayreuth, the city's largest school, was founded in 1833 and named in his honour.